filetrust/Glasswall-Security-Policies/policies/Policy27.md

 The scope of this policy covers all test data used by engineering teams working on the company&#39;s products.

-The creation of bespoke test data is out of scope.

 ### 4.0 Policy

 #### 4.1 Handling Malicious Files